 Kripacharya is one of the epitome of the virtue of impartiality.
 Though he was aware that the Kauravas were resorting to immoral ways, he impartially carried out his duty and proved his gratitude to the Kauravas as they nurtured him with food and shelter in the palace.

 Immortality was conferred on Kripacharya by Lord Krishna through a blessing.
 Kripacharya was prioritized for the conference of immortality even above Dronacharya since Kripacharya demonstrated some great virtues like truth, righteousness, and impartiality.
-Even under highly stressful conditions he was not prepared to compromise with his values and in this regard, he stands out as the noblest among men.
+Even under highly stressful conditions, he was not prepared to compromise with his values, and in this regard, he stands out as the noblest among men.

-Vyasa knowing the havoc the deadly weapons could wreck asked the warriors to revoke the astras.
-Arjun did so but Aswashtama was unable to do so and instead diverted towards Uttara’s womb where the sole lineage of Pandavas was living.
-Lord Krishna protected the baby and in turn cursed Aswasthama.
+Vyasa knowing the havoc the deadly weapons could wreck, asked the warriors to revoke the astras.
+Arjun did so, but Aswashtama could not do so and instead diverted towards Uttara’s womb, where the sole lineage of Pandavas was living.
+Lord Krishna protected the baby and, in turn, cursed Aswasthama.